Onboardbase/ctl-releases/README.md

 ```

 ## Initializing
-You can find detailed instrustions on how to use this CLI tool [here](https://docs.onboardbase.com/docs/selfhosting-overview).
+You can find detailed instructions on how to use this CLI tool [here](https://docs.onboardbase.com/docs/selfhosting-overview).